nickmccleery/nickmccleery.github.io/content/posts/03-building-a-palatable-3d-viewer.md

 - Feedback requires circulating the document via e-mail and waiting for responses.
-  - If this process involves four or five people, especially for truly single-player PowerPoint workflows, the designer must wait for all of these responses, then piece together the feedback from several e-mails and individual documents into a some collated, actionable list.
+  - If this process involves four or five people, especially for truly single-player PowerPoint workflows, the designer must wait for all of these responses, then piece together the feedback from several e-mails and individual documents into some collated, actionable list.
   - Unbeknownst to one another, contributors may cover the same ground in parallel, suggesting similar or identical changes to the design without the opportunity to actually discuss those changes in context.
   - For the designer, the admin penalty from all this is high, and the process is slow and _painful_.